-Schoolteachers Kent MacLeod and Richard Tighe are two jiu jitsu practitioners that run the International Secondary School in Tokyo, Japan.
-Since 2013 jiu jitsu has been part of the school’s physical education and after school sports programming and shown promise in assisting students with special needs.
+This article was written by schoolteachers Kent MacLeod and Richard Tighe.
+The two are jiu-jitsu practitioners that run the International Secondary School in Tokyo, Japan.
+Since 2013 jiu-jitsu has been part of the school’s physical education and after school sports programming and has shown promise in assisting students with special needs.

 1. A Team of Individuals

 One of the major challenges for children with Autism is being part of a team activity.
 Typically the social norms that are part of a team experience and the social cues that allow for effective communication in a group sporting activity cannot be understood by those who have the social difficulties associated with being on the spectrum.
 This can create a powerful sense of isolation for these children.
 Jiu jitsu provides this team atmosphere but in an individual setting.
 The child is part of a team in the greater sense of the academy or club but at the same time works as an individual, whether it is in drilling or rolling.
 The social cues required of team sports are not an issue for the child, while their experiences are celebrated by the team as a whole, whose support gives the individual a greater sense of being an active part of the community, no longer isolated by their condition.

 As mentioned above, the concept of social interaction is a real challenge to students on the spectrum.
 The inability to properly interpret non-verbal cues, tone, lack of eye contact and the rigid approach to dialogue makes it incredibly difficult for a child to build bonds and social relationships with others.
 Jiu-jitsu can build a common interest that is shared with others.
 This opens a bridge and foundation for children with Autism to build social relationships with others based around the common interest of the sport itself.